Invoice Finance

 An invoice finance facility enables you to release cash tied up in outstanding customer invoices.
 This means you don’t have to wait weeks or months for invoice payment.
 Invoice finance is suitable for businesses that regularly invoice other businesses (B2B) for their goods or services.

-Invoice finance is an umbrella term that describes the different types of invoice funding available to businesses, including invoice factoring, invoice discounting and selective invoice finance.
+Business invoice finance is an umbrella term that describes the different types of invoice funding available to businesses, including invoice factoring, invoice discounting and selective invoice finance.
 This asset-backed funding solution is a fast, flexible and convenient way to manage cash flow and get paid quickly for completed work.

 How does invoice finance work?